-Stockholder Proposals for Inclusion in Proxy Statement for 2013 Annual Meeting of Stockholders close of business on December 25, 2012.
+Stockholder Proposals for Inclusion in Proxy Statement for 2015 Annual Meeting of Stockholders

+To be considered for inclusion in our proxy statement for the 2015 annual meeting of stockholders, a stockholder proposal submitted pursuant to Exchange Act Rule 14a-8 must be received by us no later than the close of business on December 24, 2014.
 Stockholder proposals must be sent to the Company c/o Secretary, Medical Properties Trust, Inc., 1000 Urban Center Drive, Suite 501, Birmingham, Alabama 35242.
-We will not be required to include in our Proxy Statement any stockholder proposal that does not meet all the requirements for such inclusion established by the SEC's proxy rules and Maryland corporate law.
+We will not be required to include in our proxy statement any stockholder proposal that does not meet all the requirements for such inclusion established by the SEC's proxy rules and Maryland corporate law.